tatsath/FinAILab_documentation/guide/ML_Model_steps.rst

 Modeling steps
 =========

+Working through machine learning problems from end to end is critically important.
+Applied machine learning will not come alive unless the steps from beginning to end are well defined.

 A callback is a set of functions that will be called at given stages of the training procedure.
 You can use callbacks to access internal state of the RL model during training.
 It allows one to do monitoring, auto saving, model manipulation, progress bars, ...